What Is Stair?

 Advantages Of Dog-legged Staircase

-The advantages of dog-legged staircase are as follows:
+The advantages of a dog-legged staircase are as follows:

 Disadvantages Of Dog-legged Staircase

-1. Complex construction – the construction of dog-legged staircase is a bit more complex as compared to the other types of staircase.
+The construction of a dog-legged staircase is a bit more complex as compared to the other types of staircase.

-2. The handrail of dog-legged staircase requires proper planning.
+2. The handrail of a dog-legged staircase requires proper planning.